 Cyprus cycling maps

 4. Most of the roads in Cyprus have very good road signs, but given Cyprus is some three times the size of Mallorca and has plenty of forests you can get lost!
 It is best to cycle with a GPS computer and to have downloaded route files before heading out (you know where you can find lots of tried and tested routes – here!).
 As Cyprus is part of the EU, if you are coming from Europe, your Garmin should automatically have the base maps.

 Cyprus road conditions

-5. We found the roads in Cyprus in very good condition with little traffic on them.
+5. We found the roads in Cyprus in very good condition with little traffic on them once you were away from the urban and coastal areas (which are busy).
 For example early on Saturday morning in April, when we rode in the Paphos Forest we did not see a car for two hours.
 The roads are nice and wide so are suitable for beginners too.

 6. Be aware there can be debris / rock falls on the roads after storms: so keep your wits about you.

 7. Remember to cycle on the left hand side.
 There are plenty of signs to remind you of this.
 Cyclists from the UK/USA, also remember signs are in the metric system / distances are in kilometres.

 8. We found that many of the road signs in Cyprus seemed to have been shot at several times by either rifles or shotguns.
 We’ve noticed the same thing in Corsica.
 We understand that this is in part due to the fact that national service in Cyprus is compulsory, after which people get to take their gun home to defend against any further Turkish act of aggression.
 We found the locals extremely friendly and did not see any “rednecks” with gun racks: honestly we found it was an extremely safe place to cycle.

 9. Beware the wild mouflon (sheep), especially when descending at speed!
 We also saw a poster in a cafe sharing details of the snakes of Cyprus – though we didn’t come across any ourselves (fortunately).